Portion/Yield:Makes 4 small or two large portions

 For the best results bring the chosen stock to the boil before you blend the peas.

-You will find that the soup is fine enough and does not need passing.
-Pour the soup into serving cups, drizzle with extra virgin olive oil and serve with pea tops.
+Pour the soup into serving cups or bowl, drizzle with extra virgin olive oil and serve with pea tops (optional).